SchoolBusDriver/Arch-Pi2/README.md

 It may have errors or require you to copy to the backup file to the /var/lib/kodi/.kodi/temp folder.

-To monitor the restore process to determine if there are any errors
+To monitor the restore process to determine if there are any errors you need to correct

     cd /var/lib/kodi/.kodi/temp